Discover North Shore Oahu Activities

 Haleiwa Town and North Shore Beaches Surfing, shave ice and more

 North Shore Oahu is synonymous with S: swim, sand and sun; shave ice and shops; the sweetest spots for serious surfers.
 You know you want to see what the fuss is about, but the vibe is low-key, cool and natural.
 This Oahu daytrip is worth tour time, but keep it on island time: slow and easy.

 For a place that only measures three miles of land and water, Haleiwa Town packs it in.
 You’ll find locally-handcrafted jewelry, swimwear and surf gear and one-of-a-kind artwork (try the Haleiwa Art Gallery for varied pieces be more than 30 Pacific Island artists).
 Savor spoils of eateries offering Mexican, Thai, pizza and local plate-lunch choices.
 (Haleiwa Town also serves virtually any outdoor sport you can think of, with surfing claiming the top spot.)
 Grab some shave ice to cool off – imagine a snow cone, but soft and fluffy, with your choice of tropical fruit flavours poured on top.

-Web Address: haleiwatown.com
+- Web Address: haleiwatown.com

-Distance/Drive Time from THE MODERN HONOLULU: 33 miles and about an hour’s drive.
+- Distance/Drive: 33 miles and about an hour’s drive.

 - Brief directions from THE MODERN HONOLULU: Head to H-1 W, take 8A and merge to H-2.
 Take exit 8 to Wahiawa, merge to South Kamehameha Highway, turn left to Kamehameha Highway.
 At the traffic circle, take the 1st exit onto HI-83/Kamehameha Highway heading to Haleiwa